Prebiotics and probiotics: what they are, differences and what they are used for

 What are probiotics?

-According to the Food and Agriculture Organization/World Health Organization guidelines, probiotics are " live microorganisms which, when administered in adequate amounts, confer a health benefit on the host ."
+Probiotics are " live microorganisms that, when administered in adequate amounts, confer a health benefit to the host ."

 These microorganisms, which are mainly bacteria but also include yeasts, are naturally present in fermented foods, can be added to other food products, and are available as dietary supplements.